Badges and Awards

 The “Pack 230 Guide to Scoutbook,” a PDF document, explains in detail how to use the website.
 Any of the scout leaders can email it to you.

 Scoutbook also includes the official Pack 230 calendar under Dashboard > Events.
 There is also a email function under Dashboard > Messages

 Scoutbook is Pack 230’s online portal for submitting data on the ranks each scout has earned to the national database maintained by the Boy Scouts of America.
 When Pack 230 purchases awards from the scout store, the store checks the national database to ensure they were earned.
 The achievements therefore must be recorded on Scoutbook for Pack 230 to purchase the awards without any problems.

 Parents must record achievements done at home.
 Den leaders will usually record achievements done at den meetings, but parents should double-check the records made by the den leaders.

-Once a scout has earned an award, a scout leader will present it to him in front of his peers.
+Once a scout has earned an award, a scout leader will present it to them in front of their peers.
 Every award presentation should be an event, even if it is just a quick one at the end of the den meeting.